AmjadNoor/congruence-checker/CONTRIBUTING.md

 If you want to contribute in this project you are welcome.
 But make sure you read our [Code-Of-Conduct](https://github.com/AmjadNoor/congruence-checker/blob/master/CODE_OF_CONDUCT.md).
+First creat an issue then I will merge your code related to issue.
+So, first raise an issue.